anie308/anie308/README.md

-- 👋 Hi, I’m @anie308
+- 👋 Hi, I’m Aniebietabasi Obo
-- 👀 I’m interested in Web development
+- 👀 I’m love creating magic with the development tools at my disposal
-- 🌱 I’m currently learning React and Nodejs
+- 🌱 I use  React, Typescript, Reactnative, Nodejs, Frontity and Hydrogen  to build scalable applicatios
 - 💞️ I’m looking to collaborate on frontend jobs
 - 📫 How to reach me aniebietobo@gmail.com